mattfenwick/UnParse/README.md

 Another parser combinator library for Python?
 Don't we have enough of those already???

 That depends on what we want out of a parser library.
-My preferences are:
+My preferences are for parsers that:

  - simple and clear definition of the parse model:
    - inputs